biblius/vaultwarden-install/README.md

 # Vaultwarden Install

-This document provides scripts that can be utilised to easily set up a [Vaultwarden](https://github.com/dani-garcia/vaultwarden) instance with sqlite directly on a linux machine (without docker).
+This document provides scripts that can be utilised to easily set up a [Vaultwarden](https://github.com/dani-garcia/vaultwarden) instance with sqlite directly on a `aarch64 (ARMv8)` machine (without docker).

 Additionally, it provides a guide that can be followed step by step for building and deploying a Vaultwarden instance.
-The guide assumes you already have an instance of a Pi you can connect to and assumes you are using linux.
+The guide assumes you already have an ready Pi you can connect to and assumes you are using linux on the main machine.
 Parts of it are taken from [this guide](https://gist.github.com/avoidik/9f12ef4feae6ccf7a5801a520931c5d1) for which I am forever grateful.

 We will primarily focus on the `aarch64` architecture, but the same principles apply for any.
+Do note that if you are compiling for different architectures the scripts will not work, however they can be modified to suit your needs.

+## Scripts

-Tested on Orange Pi Zero2.
+Tested on Orange Pi Zero2 and Zero3.

 ## Compiling the binary

 We'll be compiling the binary on our main machine, for which we will need [rust. 🦀](https://www.rust-lang.org/tools/install)

 Since we are focusing on `aarch64`, we have to add it to `rustup`'s target list as well as make sure we have the necessary compilation plumbing for it.

 The first command adds the target, the second one installs dependencies needed to cross compile